Javierenrique00/minio_Music_Server/README.md

 8. Make any change to the Music library to see if the music.index file appears in the bucket.
 9. You can delete or put any mp3 file or directory to see the change in the music.index file (this file shows the updates after 30 seconds of inactivity in the minio server)
 ----------------------

+To access your Media library use MMEClient for Android, check that your files in the storage has anonymous and public access (Very important for MMEClient)

 To see how to setup a freenas [here](doc/freenas.md)